 Banks can easily argue that they offer other types of accounts that give you greater access to your money, including checking and savings accounts.
 So if you want to earn the higher interest offered with CDs, you have to surrender access to your funds.

-With that said, getting out of a CD without paying any penalties is pretty tough, so the best way to avoid a penalty is opening an account for which the financial institution explicitly states no penalty will be enforced.
-The good news is that there are a few establishments out there that do just that.
+With that said, getting out of a CD without paying any penalties is pretty tough, so the best way to avoid a penalty is to open an account for which the financial institution explicitly states no penalty will be enforced.
+Fortunately, a few establishments out there that do just that.

 Where to Find No-Penalty CDs